 This integration provides the following platforms:

-- Binary sensors - such as parking and charger connection.
+- Binary sensors - such as update available, parking, and charger connection.

 - Sensors - such as Battery level, Inside/Outside temperature, odometer, estimated range, and charging rate.